When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 Cozy up with your sweetheart at the Champagne Hale at Cliff House, a perfectly mellow lounge set atop idyllic Kapalua Bay.

 Whether you’re in the mood for rosé or champagne cocktails, unwinding with your lover as you gaze out onto the Pacific Ocean is sure to get you both in the right mood.

 3) Watch whales and listen to whale songs

-One of the most enjoyable romantic Maui activities for couples is to take a whale watching kayak-and-snorkel tour with South Pacific Kayaks to see the magnificent humpback whales that live around Maui from December to April.
+One of the most enjoyable romantic Maui activities for couples is to take a whale watching kayak-and-snorkel tour with South Pacific Kayaks – so you can see the magnificent humpback whales that live around Maui from December to April.

 For a different experience, go snorkeling and hear whale songs underwater.
 Puzzling at first, the complex haunting pattern of moans, trills and cries tugs at your heartstrings.